Caregiver Connection

 When it comes to having a child or teen with mental health challenges, many parents and caregivers are left feeling like there are few people who understand them or can relate.
 It’s hard for others to understand the intensity of everyday life experiences of having a child with mental health challenges.
 Mental health struggles don’t only impact the child, they impact the entire family system.
 Often families can feel out of their depth, overwhelmed, isolated and confused by the many stressors that arise with a loved one struggling.
 On top of it all, it can feel like the hardest thing in the world to navigate the mental health system—a frustrating and scary experience when all we want is to help our children.

-Find a Peer Support Chapter in Your Community
+Find a Caregiver Connection Group in Your Community

 FASD Ontario